Sk47R/Feature-Engineering/Missing_Values_Imputation/EndTailImputation/Readme.md

 - Easy to understand and implement
 - Fast way of obtaining complete datasets
 - Can be integrated into production (during model deployment)
-- Captures the importance of “missingness” if there is one
+- Captures the importance of missing values.

 ### Disadvantages: